-Part one of a five-part series on the effects of some of the biggest U.S. tech companies on the app economy.
+Part of a series on the effects of some of the biggest U.S. tech companies on the app economy.

 On this blog, we’ve written about how software platforms make it easier for developers to reach their intended audience.
 As theories of harm and general suspicion of platforms abound, now is the time to examine how they both altered and, in many ways, benefited the markets they’ve entered.
 In the case of Netflix, it helps to examine how Netflix revolutionized video distribution along with consumers’ expectations of video content.
 For example, think about the last time you went to a movie theater.
 Did you reserve your seat in advance?
 Did they recline back, were they plush and comfortable, and could you order food to them?
 With nearly half of all AMC theaters featuring their new “premium” seating and viewing options, it’s likely that they did.
 Movie theaters have changed in the past five years, moving from dingy, nostalgia and popcorn-ridden packed rooms to the comfortable, collective viewing experience it is today.
 For that, you can thank Netflix.